Hello and thank you for visiting David Gordon Game Design!

 Building games is a joy, a process that combines elements from many of my passions.
 Inventing environments and experiences for players in games activates the creative expression I used in my music composition days.
 Crafting, honing, and applying strategies and tactics draws on my chess, poker, and billiards background.
 Iterating worlds, from pieces to boards, employs tactile skills from my model train building experience.
 And writing clear and concise rules makes use of my years of teaching and writing manuals and workbooks for my tutoring business, Pinnacle Prep (www.pinnacleprep.com).

 Currently I’m pitching several games to publishers.
-I will post news here if / when a game is picked up.
+I will post news here if / when games are signed.
 Here’s a nice review of two of my games at a conference: review!
 And here’s a wonderful blog post about my games by my good friend Phil Amylon: post!

 Here is a list of my games (clicking on the links brings you to pages with more info):

 In Bucket List, you’re a tycoon!
 Along came CMC (Clone Manufacturing Corporation), your source for clones to take your place while you check items off your bucket list.
 Whoever enjoys their experiences the most wins the game!
 (2-5 players, 30-60 minutes)

 Ever want to be in more than one place at a time?
 The more wacky businesses you invest in, from the See-through Sock Shop to the Gum Cafe, the more you you’ll need.
 Luckily, in CloneCity you can copy yourself and put your other selves to work!
 (2-5 players, 30-60 minutes)